ElBi21/sapienza-HPC-guide/docs/user_guide/how_to_use_slurm.md

 326     debug       sleep   guest   R   0:03    1       node123
 ```

+??? note "Job states"

       The `ST` column shows the states of the jobs.
 For a full list of the meaning of each state, [refer to Slurm's official docs](https://slurm.schedmd.com/squeue.html#SECTION_JOB-STATE-CODES).
       Some of the common states are:

       - {`BF`, `F`, `NF`, `PR`}: the job has failed to launch or complete;
       - `OOM`: the job experienced out of memory error;
       - `R`: the job is running;
       - `CG`: the job is in the process of completing.
 Some processes on some nodes may still be active.

 ## How to submit jobs